booz-allen-hamilton/agile-playbook/plays/2_Value.md

 Once we have and share our vision, we understand the big stuff... but we have to turn this to action quickly.
 A core practice for agile teams is to have a *backlog* of work.
 In this context, a backlog is a prioritized set of all the desired work we want to do on the project.

 ###Backlog Basics
 Treat your backlog as a “catch all” - any item that moves the team ahead to a final product or project goal can be added to your backlog.
 New features, defects, abandoned refactoring, meetings, and other work are all game to be placed in there.
-Additionally, keep in mind that your backlog will evolve in detail and priority through engagement with the end user .
+Additionally, keep in mind that your backlog will evolve in detail and priority through engagement with the end-user .
 Your backlog should be a living, breathing testament to your product as you will be iteratively refining your backlog as your build your product.
 Product Backlog items are updated until all features of that product are delivered, which may occur through multiple releases during the project lifecycle.

 ###Backlog Creation
 A backlog is made of epics and user stories.
 User stories are simply something a user wants, and they're sized such that we understand them well; epics are bigger than that and we need to break them down further into a capacity that the team can actually execute.
 Generally, anyone can add something to the backlog; but the product owner "owns" that backlog, overall -- setting the priority of things, deciding what we really should be working on next.